Korea's Busan stakes claim as Asian film hub

 Beijing launched its own international film festival this year, and similar events have emerged in such seemingly unlikely places as Luang Prabang, Laos.

-Even South Korea's hostile northern neighbour is getting in on the act, with the next edition of the biennial Pyongyang Film Festival slated for September next year.
+Even South Korea's hostile northern neighbor is getting in on the act, with the next edition of the biennial Pyongyang Film Festival slated for September next year.

 One of the jury members, Australian director Gillian Armstrong, said of the venue at a news conference earlier this week that she was "very, very jealous.
 I want to take it home."